-- After they’ve been onboarded.
-Once you’ve given them a tutorial on how to use a core part of your product, survey them on whether it was helpful.
+- After they’ve been onboarded – Once you’ve given them a tutorial on using a core part of your product, survey them on whether it was helpful.

-- After they’ve just completed a CTA.
-Companies like Uber and Seamless survey customers after they use the product’s core function.
+- After they’ve just responded to a CTA – Companies like Uber and Seamless survey customers after they use the product’s core function.

-Thanks to good ol’ empathy, timing your surveys to go out after you’ve just helped your customer will compel them to respond.
+Thanks to good ol’ empathy, timing your surveys to go out after you’ve just helped your customer will encourage them to respond.

-Related Read – Here’s our comprehensive list of the Best Customer feedback tools for 2020.
+Related Read – Here’s our comprehensive list of the Best Customer feedback tools for.

-Incentive Theory of Motivation: Entice Them With A Promise
+2. Incentive Theory of Motivation: Entice Them with a Promise

 But most people have a present bias.
 We tend to prefer small rewards sooner than large rewards later.
 Even if your customers understand that responding to a survey will help them down the line, they’d prefer to have a small reward for sacrificing their time here and now.

-Given our present bias, your customers’ positive incentive needs to arrive ASAP—otherwise they won’t get that dopamine spike which will get them to take your survey.
-That’s why it’s imperative that you promise rewards to customers who take your survey.
+Given our present bias, your customers’ positive incentive needs to arrive ASAP—otherwise, they won’t get that “dopamine spike” that will get them to take your survey.
+That’s why you must promise rewards to customers who take your survey.